Ram's Eye View

 The Learning Assistance and Resource Center (LARC) strives to provide quality academic support services that help students become independent, active learners who achieve academic success.
 The LARC offers tutoring services in most general education courses such as mathematics, natural sciences, social sciences, other languages, music, and introductory business.
 Interested students register on a first-come, first-served basis and are assigned tutors depending on availability.
 Tutoring sessions are 50 minutes long and are held by appointment only on a continuous basis for the remainder of the semester.

 In addition to traditional tutoring, the LARC offers Supplemental Instruction (SI) in several general education and "high-risk" courses; registration for SI and general tutoring sessions is done in 224 Lawrence Center.
 The LARC also offers refresher workshops in preparation for the Pre-Service Academic Performance Assessment (PAPA) for education majors, which are held throughout the academic year; registration for these workshops is available at http://www.wcupa.edu/ussss/larc/praxis.asp.
-Additionally, the Academic Success Workshop (ASW) demonstrates the application of learning strategies and/or affective skills influencing learning, such as stress management, test anxiety reduction, assertiveness, note taking skills, short essay writing, finals preparation, and motivation.
+Additionally, Academic Success Workshops (ASW) demonstrates the application of learning strategies and/or affective skills influencing learning, such as stress management, test anxiety reduction, assertiveness, note taking skills, short essay writing, finals preparation, and motivation.
 Registration for the ASW is available at online, and the sessions are available to student groups upon request.
 Online tutoring for general education math and science is available through SMARTHINKING.
 An access code for free online tutoring hours can be obtained through the LARC.
 The LARC website includes information on our services, a list of courses we tutor, and links to helpful resources: www.wcupa.edu/ussss/larc/students.aspx.